dmurfet/dmurfet.github.io/index.markdown

 ## Why is deep learning important?

 Proposition: deep learning will lead to a new industrial revolution.
 This is a prediction, not a fact.
-There are currently many real-world applications of deep learning in computer vision and natural language, and perhaps soon in robotics, but the impacts must increase by several orders of magnitude to be called an industrial revolution (currently DL << steam, steel, electricity, chemical manufacturing).
-This is uncertain, but as anybody familiar with the [history of the industrial revolutions](https://industrialrevolutionspod.com/) knows, once things really kick off **you do not have time to catch up**.
+There are currently many real-world applications of deep learning in computer vision and natural language, and perhaps soon in robotics, but the impacts must increase by several orders of magnitude to be called an industrial revolution (currently deep learning << steam, steel, electricity, chemical manufacturing, etc).
+This is uncertain, but as anybody familiar with the [history of the industrial revolutions](https://industrialrevolutionspod.com/) knows, once it is obvious to everybody that things are working **you do not have time to catch up**.

-Governments (US, China) and large corporations (Google, Facebook, Amazon, Microsoft, Baidu, Alibaba, Tencent, ...) are making billion dollar bets that this proposition is true, but it is certainly possible that these people are wrong (note that venture capitalists specialise in small probability large return bets).
-But you can form your own opinion, as we have.
+Governments (US, China) and large corporations (Google, Facebook, Amazon, Microsoft, Baidu, Alibaba, Tencent, ...) are making billion dollar bets that this proposition is true.
+Maybe Australia should be making some of our own bets.
+We have obviously formed our own opinion, but you should form your own.
 Below are some resources that may help:

 *Do note that deep learning and artificial intelligence are not the same thing, although they are often conflated in these kinds of reports.*